How to Make Tasty Bitter Gourd Curry (Hagalkai Palya)

 - 5 red chilies, medium hot variety

-- 1/4 tsp mustard seeds, for the spice mix
+- 1/4 teaspoon mustard seeds, for the spice mix

-- 1 1/2 tbsp coconut oil or any other oil
+- 1 1/2 tablespoons coconut oil or any other oil

 - Wash bitter gourd.
 Remove and discard the seeds.
 Chop them as directed.
 Collect them in a bowl.
 Add 1 teaspoon salt and mix well.
 Leave it covered for 15-20 minutes.
 Don't add water.

 - After resting, squeeze out the bitter water by holding it inside your fist and pressing.
 Discard this water.
-By doing this, the bitterness lowers and also nutrients remain in tact.
+By doing this, the bitterness lowers and the nutrients remain intact.
 Collect the bitter gourd in a plate.

-- Take coconut, 1/4 tsp mustard seeds, and red chilies in a mixer/blender.
-Coarse grind them.
-Keep aside.
+- In a mixer or blender, add coconut, mustard seeds, and red chilies.
+Coarsely grind them.
+Set aside.

-- Heat oil in a kadhai or pan.
-Throw mustard seeds into it.
+- Start this curry with a tempering.
+For that, heat the oil in a kadhai (pan).
+Throw in the mustard seeds.
 Let them pop up.
-Add de-husked black gram split/urad dal, curry leaves, and 2 pinches of hing.
+Add dehusked black gram split (urad dal), curry leaves, and hing powder.
 Mix well.
 Lower the fire.
 When urad dal turns golden, add bitter gourd.

 - Stir-fry on moderately high fire for 4-5 minutes.
-By this time, bitter gourd becomes tender.
-Now add tamarind pulp, turmeric powder, jaggery, and salt.
+By this time, bitter gourd should become tender.
+Add tamarind pulp, turmeric powder, jaggery, and salt.
 Add some water.
 Mix well.
-Let the contents boil for a few minites or till the bitter gourd gets cooked and becomes almost dry.
+Let the contents boil for a few minutes or until the bitter gourd gets cooked and almost dry.

-- Add coconut-red chili ground mix.
-Stir-fry on a very low fire, for 1-2 minutes.
+- Add the ground mix.
+Stir-fry on a very low fire for 1-2 minutes.
 Check for the taste.
 Add salt if needed.

-- Bitter gourd curry is ready to serve.
-Serve it hot or warm with cooked rice or use it as a side dish for flatbread, chapati, roti, curd-rice etc. Enjoy the taste!
+- Bitter gourd curry is ready to serve!
+Serve it hot or warm with cooked rice or use it as a side dish for flatbread, chapati, roti, curd-rice, etc. Enjoy!